ACRES Capital Privacy Notice and Policies and Procedures

 Where We Collect Your Personal Information From

-We will collect the personal information we use for the above purposes from one or more of the below sources:
+We will collect the personal information we use for the above purposes from one or more of the following sources:

-- from third-parties that are authorized to share your information with us, such as intermediaries, our service providers or funds
+- from third-parties that are authorized to share your information with us, such as intermediaries, our service providers or funds; and

 The Legal Basis for Using Your Personal Information

-We will only collect, use and share your personal information where we are satisfied that we have an appropriate legal basis to do this.
-This is explained in more detail in other sections of this Privacy Notice where we indicate that we will have one or more of the following reasons for using your personal information:
+We will only collect, use and share your personal information if we are satisfied that we have an appropriate legal basis to do so.
+This is explained further in other sections of this Privacy Notice where we indicate that we will have one or more of the following reasons to use your personal information:

-- you have provided your consent to us using the personal information, for example if you have agreed to receive marketing communications
+- you have provided your consent to us using the personal information, for example if you have agreed to receive marketing communications; and

-- our use of your personal information is in our legitimate interest as a commercial organization to provide services to our clients, provided our use is proportionate and respects your privacy rights; where we rely on our legitimate interest, we will tell you what that interest is
+- our use of your personal information is in our legitimate interest as a commercial organization to provide services to our clients, provided our use is proportionate and respects your privacy rights.

 How We Share Personal Information Within ACRES, With Third-Parties and With Our Regulators

 In this section you can find out more about how we share personal information: